Naman-14/K8s-MySQL/README.md

 # K8s-MySQL
-Deploying MySQL

-Accessing our MySQL Instance and showing the created databases in it.
+Deploying MySQL, Accessing our MySQL Instance and showing the created databases in it.

 Step 1: Create Kubernetes Secret: